redewiedergabe/corpus/resources/docs/annotation_structure.md

 # Annotation structure

-This is a short overview over the annotations used in the corpus "Redewiedergabe", their structure and names.
+This is a short overview over the annotations used in the corpus REDEWIEDERGABE, their structure and names.

 **NOTE**: This page only explains the technical structure of the annotation.
 To really understand the meaning and proper usage of these categories, we strongly recommend consulting the detailed annotation guidelines (in German) at [redewiedergabe.de/richtlinien/richtlinien.html](http://redewiedergabe.de/richtlinien/richtlinien.html). [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.2634994.svg)](https://doi.org/10.5281/zenodo.2634994).